h3xx/pip2tgz/README.md

     --build-tag TAG         Specifies the package build tag.
     --build-number NUM      Specifies the package build number.
     --pkgdir DIR            Output packages to DIR (default: /tmp).
-    --no-banner              Leave out the pip2tgz banner in the description --pip CMD               Use CMD as the PIP binary (default: pip3).
+    --no-banner             Leave out the pip2tgz banner in the description.
+    --pip CMD               Use CMD as the PIP binary (default: pip3).
     --prefix PREFIX         Use "{PREFIX}-PACKAGE" as the generated package prefix (default is python3-).